Types of Agencies, Adoption Laws, and Financial & Medical Assistance Programs Listed by State

 By reading the information below then using the chart at the bottom of this page you will find information about everything from child adoption, adoption agencies, financial and medical assistance programs, and support groups.

-Special Note for Adopting Families - We hope you will find the information on this website to be one of the best sources of information in helping adopting families.
-If you are looking for information on how to adopt, on adoption laws, about adoption agencies, the types of adoption, government programs or anything regarding child adoption, including how we at Adoption Services can help you, please read the sections below and then select your state of residence from the chart at the bottom of this page.
+Special Note for Adopting Families - If you are looking for information on how to adopt, on adoption laws, about adoption agencies, the types of adoption, government programs or anything regarding child adoption, including how we at Adoption Services can help you, please read the sections below and then select your state of residence from the chart at the bottom of this page.

 International adoption involves adopting a child from a country other than the one where you reside.
 In an international adoption the laws of your state, of the US and foreign government, and the requirements of the Hague Convention all must be met.